akmalkashry/Seat-Finder/README.md

 Seat-Finder is a custom-built web application designed for my wedding event to help guests easily find their assigned table number by searching their name.

-The system is powered by Google Forms, Google Sheets, and Google Apps Script, creating a simple but effective automated guest lookup experience.
+The system is powered by Google Forms, Google Sheets, Google Apps Script, and Google Sites creating a simple but effective automated guest lookup experience.

 ---